camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/07-install-jobexecutor-rar.html.md

 1. Navigate to the **Resource Adapters** page located under **Resources** / **Resource Adapters** / **Resource Adapters**.
 2. Select as Scope **"Node"**.
 3. Select the **Install RAR** button.
-4. Select the <code>camunda-ibm-websphere-rar-$PLATFORM_VERSION.rar</code> from the modules folder of the camunda BPM platform for IBM WebShpere Application Server distribution.
+4. Select the <code>camunda-ibm-websphere-rar-$PLATFORM_VERSION.rar</code> from the modules folder of the camunda BPM platform for IBM WebSphere Application Server distribution.
 Click Next to go to the Properties page.
 5. Fill in the properties form.
 As a name for the resource adapter, we propose <code>camunda-ibm-websphere-rar</code>.
-6. Click on the new entry <code>camunda-ibm-websphere-rar</code>, if you choose the same name in the previous step.
+6. Click on the new entry <code>camunda-ibm-websphere-rar</code>, if you chose the same name in the previous step.

 ## Defining a Managed Connection Factory

 1. Select **"J2C Connection Factories"**.
 2. Select **"New"**
-3. Fill in the **"General Properties"** Form.
+3. Fill in the **"General Properties"** form.
   * As the Name property, we propose **"camunda BPM platform jobexecutor CF"**.
-  * As a JNDI Name we propose **"eis/JcaExecutorServiceConnectionFactory"**
+  * As a JNDI Name, we propose **"eis/JcaExecutorServiceConnectionFactory"**
   * No authentication is necessary.